Vulcan Materials (VMC)

 Vulcan Materials Trailing 12-Month Return On Invested Capital

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Unfortunately, Vulcan Materials’s ROIC has stayed the same over the last few years.
-If the company wants to become an investable business, it must improve its returns by generating more profitable growth.
+Fortunately, Vulcan Materials’s ROIC averaged 2.1 percentage point increases over the last few years.
+This is a good sign, and if its returns keep rising, there’s a chance it could evolve into an investable business.

 11. Balance Sheet Assessment